 The tours are offered throughout the day and typically last about 50 to 90 minutes, depending on whether you take the art tour or the technical tour.
 You get to check out the rehearsal rooms, step on the stage, and view the Royal Box.

-If you’re visiting during a busy tourist season, save time by buying your tickets for the tour online.
-This will allow you to quickly enter without having to line up.
+PRO TIP: If you’re visiting during the tourist high season, save time by booking your Teatro Real Ticket and Audio Tour online.
+This will allow you to quickly enter the theatre without wasting time in the line-up.

 Fill up on appetizers at San Miguel Market